-- For Generating Interest in Topic: Prepare statements. - For Information to Share: Prepare posters of the male and female reproductive systems (or use the flip charts created during the Reproductive Review lesson); and if possible, use a video to demonstrate the fertilization process - For Small Group Practice: Adapt situations to ensure they are relevant to participants' age and culture.
+- For Generating Interest in Topic: Prepare statements. - For Information to Share: Prepare posters of the male and female reproductive systems (or use the flip charts created during the Reproductive Review lesson); prepare a chart illustrating a typical 28-day menstrual cycle (to demonstrate the period of ovulation) and if possible, use a video to demonstrate the fertilization process - For Small Group Practice: Adapt situations to ensure they are relevant to participants' age and culture.